Section implements a pure and unchanged version of the Varnish Cache.

-Section uses the official Varnish Cache distributions published by [Varnish Cache ].
+Section uses the official Varnish Cache distributions published by Varnish Cache.
 Section does not use custom-compiled builds of Varnish Cache.

 Varnish Cache VCL can found in the default.vcl file in the corresponding subdirectory of your Section application repository.

-Issuing cache invalidation requests to Varnish Cache is performed by sending a ban command to the Varnish Cache management interface.
+Issuing cache invalidation requests to Varnish Cache sends a ban command to the Varnish Cache management interface.
 Section accepts any valid Ban expression and passes it to Varnish Cache unaltered.

-Varnishncsa is also running, logging request and response details, including cache effectiveness.
+varnishncsa is also running, logging request and response details, including cache effectiveness.
 This data is used to drive the charts seen in Aperture.